youyanggu/download-all-versions-file/README.md

-# Download All File Versions
+# Download All File Versions from a GitHub Repository

-This repo contains a script that enables you to download all versions of a file (past and present) in a GitHub repository, enabling the user to run various analyses on all the file versions.
+This repo contains a script that enables you to download all versions of a file (past & present) in a GitHub repository, enabling the user to run various analyses on all the file versions.

 ## Prerequisites